-Abstract-Binaural microphones, referring to two microphones with artificial human-shaped ears, are pervasively used in hearing aids and humanoid robots to improve sound quality.
-In many applications, it is crucial for such devices to interact with humans by finding the voice direction.
+Abstract-Binaural microphones, referring to two microphones with artificial human-shaped ears, are pervasively used in humanoid robots and hearing aids improving sound quality.
+In many applications, it is crucial for such robots to interact with humans by finding the voice direction.
 However, sound source localization with binaural microphones remains challenging, especially in multi-source scenarios.
 Prior works utilize microphone arrays to deal with the multi-source localization problem.
-Extra arrays yet have more space constraints for deployment in many scenarios (e.g., hearing aids).
+Extra arrays yet incur higher deployment costs and take up more space.
 However, human brains have evolved to locate multiple sound sources with only two ears.
 Inspired by this fact, we propose DeepEar, a binaural microphone-based localization system that can locate multiple sounds.
 To this end, we develop a neural network to mimic the acoustic signal processing pipeline of the human auditory system.
 Different from hand-crafted features used in prior works, DeepEar can automatically extract useful features for localization.
-More importantly, the trained neural networks can be extended and adapt to new environments with a minimum amount of extra training data.
+More importantly, the trained neural networks can be extended and adapted to new environments with a minimum amount of extra training data.
 Experiment results show that DeepEar can substantially outperform the state-of-theart deep learning approach, with a sound detection accuracy of 93.3% and an azimuth estimation error of 7.4 degrees in multisource scenarios.